astrohitc/NScat/docs/index.rst

 ==================

 This python package is used for querying neutron star parameters from various publicly available databases.
-One of the databases we are queying is the McGill magnetar catalog  (Olausen & Kaspi, 2014), and please refer to the URL (http://www.physics.mcgill.ca/~pulsar/magnetar/main.html).
+One of the databases we are queying right now is the McGill magnetar catalog  (Olausen & Kaspi, 2014), and please refer to the URL (http://www.physics.mcgill.ca/~pulsar/magnetar/main.html).

 While using the catalog from the specified URL, the user neither has an option to search directly nor can search by specifying any conditions on the parameters of magnetars.